Tuesday, October 26, 2021

 I designed the PCB with AutoCAD Eagle, and the fabrication was done through the OSHPark service - the PCBs came out absolutely superb with a beautiful purple solder-mask and gold-plated pads and vias!
 Highly recommend OSHPark for small projects - quality, pricing and ordering process is simply fantastic!

 The new hardware version expands on the v2 PCB with a second control button for an improved UI, 4K EEPROM for storing settings and internal data and a 12-bit DAC for digitally adjusting the value of the Pulse Height Threshold.
+A small modification on the MCU board allows the firmware to read the status of the LiPO charge controller IC.

 There is an RFI can for shielding the HV circuit with hole to access the HV Adj.
 Potentiometer - the red board on the right (the RF shield is yet to be installed on this picture).